tfateba/tbot/readme.txt

 - Control the robot according the offset between the mesured angle and the target angle.

-The Sofware is based on ChibiOS stable version (16.1.5) with small modifications on the PWM low device driver to control the motors.
+The Sofware is based on ChibiOS trunk.

 ** Build Procedure **
+Just run make on the robot's program directory.

 The demo was built using the GCC AVR toolchain.
 It should build with WinAVR too!

-** Notes **